Currency:

 In my article on web design trends, I mentioned that consistency is becoming more and more important.

-This is affected, for example, by limiting the color palette to only the most essential colors:
+This is affected, for example, by limiting the color palette to only the most necessary colors:

 • primary (dominant) color

-• secondary color (which complements the one above and is usually used as an accent)
+• secondary color (which complements the above and is usually used as an accent)

 • background color (usually white or gray).

-In this way, many sites get a neat, harmonious look.
+Thus, many sites acquire a neat, harmonious image.

 What's more, Google's Material Design experts also suggest using a single, fixed color palette.